Thurgood Marshall

 In 1961, President John F. Kennedy appointed Marshall to the U.S. Court of Appeals for the Second Circuit, where he favored a broad interpretation of constitutional protections.
 Four years later, Johnson appointed him as the U.S. Solicitor General.
-In 1967, Johnson nominated Marshall to replace Justice Tom C. Clark on the Supreme Court; despite opposition from Southern senators, he was confirmed by a vote of 69 to 11.
+In 1967, Johnson nominated Marshall to replace Justice Tom C. Clark on the Supreme Court; despite opposition from Southern senators, he was confirmed by a 69–11 vote.
 He was often in the majority during the consistently liberal Warren Court period, but after appointments by President Richard Nixon made the Court more conservative, Marshall frequently found himself in dissent.
 His closest ally on the Court was Justice William J. Brennan Jr., and the two voted the same way in most cases.

-Marshall's jurisprudence was pragmatic and drew on his real-world experience.
-His most influential contribution to constitutional doctrine, the "sliding-scale" approach to the Equal Protection Clause, called on courts to apply a flexible balancing test instead of a more rigid tier-based analysis.
+One of Marshall's contributions to constitutional doctrine, the "sliding-scale" approach to the Equal Protection Clause, called on courts to apply a flexible balancing test instead of a more rigid tier-based analysis.
 He fervently opposed the death penalty, which in his view constituted cruel and unusual punishment; he and Brennan dissented in more than 1,400 cases in which the majority refused to review a death sentence.
 He favored a robust interpretation of the First Amendment in decisions such as Stanley v.
 Georgia, and he supported abortion rights in Roe v.
 Wade and other cases.
 Marshall retired from the Supreme Court in 1991 and was replaced by Clarence Thomas.
 He died in 1993.